 If you don’t even try, you might be potentially giving up on a significant amount of money only because you’re uncomfortable having a conversation with your boss.

-So here’s everything you need to know about How to ask for a raise and why to ask for a raise.
-And with that, I’ll also be sharing 7 super awesome tips to use to ensure you get that raise you’ve been longing for.
+I’ll also be sharing 7 super awesome tips to use to ensure you get that raise you’ve been longing for!

 When to ask for a raise